lefthand67/parsing_books/ReadMe.md

 Rot Front!
 This is a Python program that aimed at parsing the txt format books from Gutenberg Project to a PostgreSQL database.
-The program is not perfect and must be considered as a test, or training in writing PostgreSQL, script.
+The program is a way far from being perfect and must be considered as a showcase of working with the psycopg 3 library.
+No OOP here, only functions, so it is not really readable.
+Consider using these functions as a basis for the OOP module.

 Program usage: